StructuresComp/agri-chrono/hardware_log/02_Sensing.md

 **Cons**:
 - **Lower depth accuracy** at long range compared to the 4mm model
 - **Not available in current inventory**
-- Not suitable for **outdoor agricultural settings**, where the robot must perform **navigation tasks that require high-accuracy depth sensing even at long range**
+- Not suitable for **outdoor agricultural settings** requiring **long-range, high-precision depth sensing** for consistent data collection

 **Decision**: Rejected due to lack of long-range accuracy and unavailability.
 The 4mm variant was preferred for its superior **depth precision** and **readiness for immediate deployment**.